Staging Data with MySQL, CSVed, and XAMPP

 Solution Grind

 The problem still remained where all these errors were and what was causing them.
 The solution was arduous, but the safest.
 Manually extract and test the records from the master file and separate the good from the bad.
 In small situations this isn’t a big deal, but we were talking over 145,000 records.
 Testing them 300 at a time still took a while.
 The relative small number was due to the fact that the MySQL warning display defaults to only showing the first 64 errors or warnings, so I had to reduce the number of attempted records to be able to see and affect the changes needed to find truly bad records.
 In the end I was able to isolate the roughly 220 bad records and set them aside.
 Reassembling the test files back together I tested the ‘good’ records, and got zero load warnings.
 Good.
-Beginning with the bad records, I was able to isolate a few dozen that were simply caused by incorrect field lengths, since after all, phone numbers are supposed to be 35 characters long, aren’t they?
+Beginning with the bad records, I was able to isolate a few dozen that were simply caused by incorrect field lengths, since after all, phone numbers are supposed to be 35 characters long in most mobile plans, aren’t they?
 Fixing those, I got down to a mere 195 bad records, less than .2 percent of the total.
 Acceptable in most circles.
 The remaining bad records were attributed to either more columns than needed, fewer columns than needed, or data shifting (after a point all data is one column to the left or right of where it should be).
 Sent the bad records back to the boss, and tested the results of the good data on the Linux test box, with success.
 Now to just await the next task while streamlining this one a bit more.